syncfusion-content/winui-docs/winui/Scheduler/DayandWeekViews.md

 ## Full screen scheduler

-Scheduler time interval height can be adjusted based on screen height by changing the value of `TimeIntervalSize` property of `DaysViewSettings` to -1.
+Scheduler time interval size can be adjusted based on screen height by changing the value of `TimeIntervalSize` property of `DaysViewSettings` to -1.
 It will auto-fit to the screen height and width.

 {% tabs %}
 {% highlight xaml %}